Unplugged for the week

 Back here on the 10th.

-7 thoughts on “Unplugged for the week
+7 responses to “Unplugged for the week”

-1. A coworker was just telling me about his week away in Door County, WI, USA–no cellphone, no radio, no television.
+A coworker was just telling me about his week away in Door County, WI, USA–no cellphone, no radio, no television.
 Very peaceful, he said.
 Reading, conversations with townsfolk at the fish boils, watching the sunrise.

 He walked through the local cemetery, and noticed how so many people were long-lived.
 Maybe partly due to the lower stress levels, he concluded.